alonpresman/AlonPresman/Writeups/HTB/precious.md

 ![image](https://cdn-images-1.medium.com/max/1000/1*PKlhHA73_RXcs9J3OFL_hQ.png)

-there is.
+There is.
 But it's not the same version of pdfkit.

 Ill pull it althought I know it's not the version, but maybe Ill find out that is ok: